andrewballantyne/code-examples/example1/DECLARATIVE.md

 Declaring the entirety of environment help into its own hook, we have simplified this page down to a very simple rendering.
 When reading code you didn't write (or wrote a long time ago) this type of breakdown allows the reader to rationalize out the page extremely quickly.

-`useEnvironmentHelp` will either return ac component, or not.
+`useEnvironmentHelp` will either return a component, or not.
 The internal managing of onClicks, talking to localStorage, etc... this is all simplified down to a single call -- as far as the section is concerned.

 ## Our Original Component